yarisvt/tyk-docs/tyk-docs/content/customise-tyk/plugins/rich-plugins/python/custom-auth-python-tutorial.md

 We import decorators from the Tyk module (this gives us the `Hook` decorator: from `tyk.decorators import *`.

-We implement a middleware function and register it as a hook, the input includes the request object, the session object, the API metadata and its specification:
+We implement a middleware function and register it as a hook, the input includes the request object, the session object, the API meta data and its specification:

 ```
 @Hook